 Any required legislative procedures will be undertaken prior to the commencement of the study.
 The study will not proceed without granted written approval.
-This study will be conducted according to the recommendations of the European (CPMP) Guidelines on Good Clinical Practice for Trials on Medical Products, and with the European standard, EN 540, 1993; Clinical investigation of medical devices for human subjects.
+This study will be conducted according to the World Medical Association Declaration of Helsinki, and the recommendations of the European (CPMP) Guidelines on Good Clinical Practice for Trials on Medical Products, and with the European standard, EN 540, 1993; Clinical investigation of medical devices for human subjects.